-January 31, Ja anuary 31,
+January 31, January 31,

-2019 2018
+2020 2019

-Net working capital adjustments receivable from acquisitions 55 118
+Net working capital adjustments receivable from acquisitions - 55

-Other receivables 4,276 3,053
+Other receivables 7,294 4,276

-4,331 3,171
+7,294 4,331

 Other receivables include receivables related to sales and use taxes, income taxes, non-trade receivables and contract assets.
-At January 31, 2019, \$0.1 million (\$0.1 million as at January 31, 2018) of the net working capital adjustments receivable from acquisitions is recoverable from amounts held in escrow related to the respective acquisitions.
-The change in net working capital adjustments receivable from acquisitions is primarily due to payments received during the period.
+At January 31, 2020, nil (\$0.1 million as at January 31, 2019) of the net working capital adjustments receivable from acquisitions is recoverable from amounts held in escrow related to the respective acquisitions.